Phone: 817-697-4038 Fax: 877-409-3962

 Diagnosing Scaphoid Fractures

 Part of a clinical investigation involves comparing the injured hand with the uninjured hand.
-The three most commonly used clinical tests for evaluation of patients with suspected scaphoid fracture include: scaphoid tubercle tenderness, anatomical snuff box tenderness, and pain on axial compression of the thumb.
+Moreover, the three most commonly used clinical tests for evaluation of patients with suspected scaphoid fracture include: scaphoid tubercle tenderness, anatomical snuff box tenderness, and pain on axial compression of the thumb.
 Of these, pain on axial compression of the thumb has shown as the weakest diagnostic indicator.
-Radiological investigations, including MRI scan, computed tomography, and CT scan also help in diagnosis (Clementson, Björkman and Thomsen, 2020).
+However, radiological investigations, including MRI scan, computed tomography, and CT scan also help in diagnosis (Clementson, Björkman and Thomsen, 2020).

 What is the Treatment for a Scaphoid Fracture?